PavelEremeev/russian-travel/README.md

 In this project i using Grid's and Flexbox'ies for adaptive layout on different resolutions.
 Further, i wanna making this project more adaptive responsive and interactive.

+## Установка | Install

+1.      git clone
+2.      or download zip (and then unpackage archive)
+3.      start by clicked index.html